IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

   * The operators operand is what we call the app, service, or whatever resource an operator manage
 * CRDs are one of two essential building blocks for the most basic description of the operator pattern: a custom controller managing CRs

+To learn more, read this [article from Red Hat](https://www.redhat.com/en/topics/containers/what-is-a-kubernetes-operator#:~:text=A%20Kubernetes%20operator%20is%20a,and%20managing%20a%20Kubernetes%20application.&text=A%20Kubernetes%20operator%20is%20an,behalf%20of%20a%20Kubernetes%20user.) outlining what a kubernetes operator is, and what they do.

 ### Stateful vs. Stateless Apps
 * In stateless deployments, the order of deploying pods, their labels, network address or port, storage class, or volume are not important.
 You keep them if they are healthy and serving, you dispose of them when they become unhealthy, outdated, or just no longer needed and replace them as necessary. <b>You do not need an operator for stateless applications.</b>
 * In stateful apps, some order is necessary.
 You also need to add storage and persistent volume so that the state is saved, and the cluster admin has to manage that.